willzhai55/KlipperScreen-Happy-Hare-Simplified-Chinese-Edition/README.md

 2. If you are installing on a rpi without Klipper and printer attached the install will not be able to find the Klipper "config" directory where the `KlipperScreen.conf` and `ercf_klipperscreen.conf` should be placed.
 To fix this, specify a `-c <config_dir>` option to the install line and specify a valid directory where KlipperScreen is expecting to see its config files.

+**Expert tip:**
-Expert tip: The last step of running './install_ks -g <num_gates>' can be run many times.. if you customize the ERCF part of the KlipperScreen menu and want to make use of the "replicator" function that will automatically replicate menu options for the configured number of gates, you can edit menus.conf and reference the templating there.
+The last step of running './install_ks -g <num_gates>' can be run many times.. if you customize the ERCF part of the KlipperScreen menu and want to make use of the "replicator" function that will automatically replicate menu options for the configured number of gates, you can edit menus.conf and reference the templating there.

-Note that the base KlipperScreen is fully up-to-date (as of March 10th, 2023) with the master but also includes extra menu functionality that can be used in the creation of your custom menus.
+Note that the base KlipperScreen is fully up-to-date (and I will continue to pull updates) with changes in the original but also includes extra menu functionality that can be used in the creation of your custom menus.
 See the generated ercf_klipperscreen.conf for clues!

 ## Request
 Remember that this is current a Beta release.
 I need/want your help in finding corner cases, bugs or ideas for improvement.
 I can offer limited help on the Discord channels but I would prefer if you submit an issue report via github so I can manage them.
 This project and Happy Hare itself have taken a lot of time.
 I have a lot more planned so I need your help in organizing my work.